LamPPKK/VideoConverterRMI/README.md

 # VideoConverterRMI
-A mp3 converter use RMI in java and tcp/ip
+A mp3 converter use RMI